Karl Dickson

-Karl Dickson (born 2 August 1982 in Salisbury, England), is an English professional rugby union referee and former scrum half for Bedford Blues and Harlequins.
+Karl Dickson (born 2 August 1982), is an English professional rugby union referee and former scrum half for Bedford Blues and Harlequins.
 He has previously coached at St. John's School, Leatherhead.

 Early life

 Dickson started rugby at Barnard Castle School and is a graduate from Coventry University.
 The Salisbury born scrum half is a graduate of the Bedford Blues academy system.

 Club career

 He was promoted to Bedford's senior team in 2004 and made over 100 appearances for the club until 2009 when he joined Harlequins.
 Although Karl was usually selected behind England scrum half Danny Care at Quins, he remained highly rated within the club with Harlequins Director of Rugby Conor O'Shea stating that he believed Dickson to be "among the best five scrum halves in the country".

 He was a replacement for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.

 On 24 April 2017, Dickson announced his retirement from professional rugby playing at the end of 2016–17 Aviva Premiership season.
 He would continue his rugby career as a professional referee.